 Today, there are more than ever digital professions, which has made having a good Internet connection a necessity.
 Moreover, even people whose work is not strongly related to the Web, need it on an everyday basis to check their emails or participate in online courses.
 However, it is also well known that there are public wifi risks but in fact, this is not the only risk factor when it comes to security.
-This article discusses in details the risks related to WIFI (stands for Wireless Fidelity).
+This article discusses in detail the risks related to WIFI.

 Radio waves intrinsically have the power to propagate in all directions, with a relatively wide range.
 Because of this, it is very difficult to keep radio broadcasts confined to a limited area.
 Radio propagation also occurs three-dimensionally.
 The waves can therefore travel from one floor of a building to another (albeit with a high degree of attenuation.)

 The main consequence of this strong propagation of radio waves is that a non-authorized person may be able to listen to the network, possibly beyond the enclosure of the building where the wireless network is set up.

 The critical issue is that a wireless network can very easily be installed in a business building without the IT department even knowing.
 An employee only has to plug an access point into a data port on the network to become public throughout the access point's broadcast range.

 What is wardriving?
 Given how easy it is to listen to wireless networks, there are some people who travel around cities with a wireless-compatible laptop (or PDA) looking for wireless networks.
 This practice is called wardriving (sometimes written war-Xing for "war crossing").
 Specialized war-driving software allows mapping accurately the locations of the open access points with the help of a Global Positioning System (GPS).